 Google Analytics Cookies: Analytical and Performance Cookies

 Used for serving and recording clicks for certain links on the website.

 Used for embedding videos onto the website.

-Facebook: Advertising and Targeting Cookies, Strictly Necessary Cookies
+Facebook: Marketing & Advertising Cookies, Strictly Necessary Cookies

 We use Facebook to embed content such as video and posts onto the website.
 We also use Facebook to advertise to you based on your website history.

 Instagram Cookies: Marketing & Advertising Cookies, Strictly Necessary Cookies